BAPRAS-BFIRST Trainee Awards

 2. An invitation to present their essay at the 2018 BFIRST / BSSH overseas day

-Entrants must be BFIRST Trainee Members (free membership registration at bfirst.org.uk) at any level of training.
-Essays must be submitted via the link on this website.
+- Entrants must be BFIRST Trainee Members (free membership registration at bfirst.org.uk) at any level of training (including medical students).

 We look forward to receiving your entry!